K8Studio v4.0.0 is here.See what changed

 No shared cluster password required

 Modern Kubernetes auth is usually short-lived and delegated.
-K8Studio should run the configured auth flow, show clear login states, and avoid hiding authentication failures.
+K8Studio runs the configured auth flow, shows clear login states, and does not hide authentication failures behind a vendor relay.

 OIDC / Enterprise SSO